-11. Priority Demand
+12. Priority Demand

 Control accepts a call for heat from multiple places and responds to its "Priority".
 When more than one demand is present, higher priority demand is used to determine active boiler settings.
 For example, when DHW has priority, setpoint, "Diff Above", "Diff Below" and pump settings are taken from DHW selections.
-Active "Priority" is displayed on the Diagnostic Menu, item "C02", see Table 15-9.
+Active "Priority" is displayed on the Diagnostic Menu, item "E02", see Table 16-9.

-Table 15-18: Order of Priority
+Table 16-18: Order of Priority

-CO2 Boiler Responding to: 1st Domestic Hot Water 2nd Sequencer Control Connected to the peer-to-peer network.
+Boiler Responding to: 1st Domestic Hot Water 2nd Sequencer Control Connected to the peer-to-peer network.
 3rd Central Heat 1 CH1 call for heat is on and there is no DHW demand or DHW priority time has expired.
 4th Central Heat 2 CH2 call for heat is on and there is no Central Heat 1 or DHW demand.
 5th Frost Protection Frost Protection is active and there is no other call for heat.
 Frost protection will be a higher priority than Sequencer Control if the Sequence Master has no active call for heat.
-6th Boiler Switch "On/Off" When Boiler Switch is set to "Off" position the boiler does not respond to any demands.
+6th Urgent calibration Performed because of no regular CH demands and boiler is cold.
+7th Boiler Switch "On/Off" When Boiler Switch is set to "Off" position the boiler does not respond to any demands.